drts01/notes/stackedit/Mentor/Overview.md

      It is okay that we are not all be compatible everyone.
 We encourage everyone to find communities where they can thrive.

-# Roles
+## Roles

-## Organizer
+### Organizer

-## Member
+### Member

+Organizer are members.

  1. Participates
-	 2. in pulic
+	 2. in public discussion
+	 3.

-## Conflict mediator
+### Conflict mediator

 By default this will be an organizer.
-Any member may fullfill this role, provided all parties agree.
+Though any member may fullfill this role, provided all parties agree.
 Function:
  1. Help ensure the conversion is productive.
 	 2. i.e. encourage taking breaking if things are getting too emotional